paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-038-fishery-conservation-and-management.md

 #### Ex.
 Ord.
 No. 12962.
 Recreational Fisheries
 Ex.
 Ord.
 No. 12962, June 7, 1995, 60 F.R.
 30769, as amended by Ex.
 Ord.
 No. 13474, Sept.
 26, 2008, 73 F.R.
 57229, provided:

 By the authority vested in me as President by the Constitution and the laws of the United States of America, and in furtherance of the purposes of the Fish and Wildlife Act of 1956 ([16 U.S.C.
 742a](./chapter-009-fish-and-wildlife-service.md#section-742a)–d, and e–j), the Fish and Wildlife Coordination Act ([16 U.S.C.
 661–666c](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section661–666c&num=0&edition=prelim)), the National Environmental Policy Act of 1969 ([42 U.S.C.
 4321](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4321&num=0&edition=prelim) et seq.), the National Marine Sanctuaries Act of 1972 ([16 U.S.C.
 1431](./chapter-032-marine-sanctuaries.md#section-1431) et seq.), the National Wildlife Refuge System Administration Act of 1966 ([16 U.S.C.
 668dd](./chapter-5a-protection-and-conservation-of-wildlife.md#section-668dd)–ee), the National Park Service Organic Act ([former] [16 U.S.C.
-1](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-1) et seq.), the National Historic Preservation Act ([16 U.S.C.
+1](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-1) et seq.) [see [18 U.S.C.
+1865(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1865/a&num=0&edition=prelim), [54 U.S.C.
+100101(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section100101/a&num=0&edition=prelim), 100301 et seq., 100751(a), 100752, 100753, 102101], the National Historic Preservation Act ([former] [16 U.S.C.
 470](./chapter-1a-historic-sites-buildings-objects-and-antiquities.md#section-470) et seq.) [see [54 U.S.C.
 300101](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section300101&num=0&edition=prelim) et seq.], [the] Wilderness Act ([16 U.S.C.
 1131](./chapter-023-national-wilderness-preservation-system.md#section-1131) et seq.), the Magnuson-Stevens Fishery Conservation and Management Act ([16 U.S.C.
 1801](./chapter-038-fishery-conservation-and-management.md#section-1801) et seq.), the Coastal Zone Management Act [of 1972] ([16 U.S.C.
 1451](./chapter-033-coastal-zone-management.md#section-1451) et seq.), the Outer Continental Shelf Lands Act ([43 U.S.C.
 1331](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1331&num=0&edition=prelim) et seq.), and other pertinent statutes, and in order to conserve, restore, and enhance aquatic systems to provide for increased recreational fishing opportunities nationwide, it is ordered as follows:

 Section 1.
 Federal Agency Duties.
 Federal agencies shall, to the extent permitted by law and where practicable, and in cooperation with States and Tribes, improve the quantity, function, sustainable productivity, and distribution of U.S. aquatic resources for increased recreational fishing opportunities by: (a) developing and encouraging partnerships between governments and the private sector to advance aquatic resource conservation and enhance recreational fishing opportunities;